slamander/website/content/join/_index.md

       title: "Opportunities in the Quest Lab!"
       text: |

-        The Quest Lab is actively recruiting students, scholars, and volunteers / interns in the 2026 Fall semester.
+        The Quest Lab is actively recruiting undergraduate researchers and a postdoctoral researcher for the Fall 2026 semester.
+We will also be recruiting a PhD student for the Spring 2026 semester.
 Reach out to [Dr. J Alex Baecher](mailto:jbaecher@gmail.com) for general inquiries.

         <br>